digital-asset/daml-katacoda/fundamental-concepts/contract-keys/4_using_contract_keys.md

   -- then we access the first and second elements with helper functions (fst, snd), -- or alternatively access them positionally with t._1, t._2 and so on

-  let contractId = fst $ fromSome userContractIdAndContract let contract = snd $ fromSome userContractIdAndContract assert $ contract == User with username=alice, following=[bob]
-  assert $ aliceContractId == contractId
+  -- In case that the queryContractKey returns a None we throw a failure message let contractId = fst $ fromSomeNote "Failed to get the contract and contract ID" userContractIdAndContract let contract = snd $ fromSomeNote "Failed to get the contract and contract ID" userContractIdAndContract assert $ contract == User with username=alice, following=[bob] assert $ aliceContractId == contractId return()
-  return()
 </pre>

 - `queryContractKey` takes as first argument the `template` name (`@User`), the `Party` that will make the query as the second argument (`alice`), and the contract key as the third argument (`(alice)`)
-- `fetchByKey` takes only two argument, i.e., the template name and the contract key
+- `fetchByKey` takes only two argument, i.e., the template name and the contract key and returns a tuple, where the first factor is the actual contract ID and the second factor is the contract data
-- Both actions return a tuple, where the first factor is the actual contract ID and the second factor is the contract data
+- `queryContractKey` returns an `Optional` tuple (consisting of the contract ID and the contract data)

 Since we didn't exercise a choice on `Alice` `User` contract, we expect the returned contract ID to be unchanged.
 We check if this is true with `assert $ aliceContractId == contractId`.